 Whitehorse Tertiary Business Skills Program

-Beginning in early July and finishing in September, participants will work one day per week in a business located in the Whitehorse Municipality.
+From early July through to September, participants will work one day per week in a business located in the Whitehorse Municipality.
 A number of businesses will participate, offering experience in a range of disciplines relevant to your degree.

-- undergraduate students must enrol in MWL303 Business Internship
+- Undergraduate students must be eligible to enrol in MWL303 Business Internship in Trimester 2 2018

-- postgraduate students should be eligible to enrol in MWL702 Business Practicum
+- Postgraduate students must be eligible to enrol in MWL702 Business Practicum in Trimester 2 2018

-- You must contact a student adviser at firstname.lastname@example.org to ensure that this elective unit fits into your study plan and request a signed course map.
+- Please contact a student adviser at email@example.com to ensure that this elective unit fits into your study plan and request a signed course map.

-To receive a certificate of completion, participants must attend four compulsory workshops and a pre-placement briefing as well as their weekly placement requirements.
-Placements are expected to be undertaken on Wednesdays, however this is subject to final negotiations with the business involved.
+To receive a certificate of completion, participants must attend three compulsory workshops and a pre-placement briefing as well as the weekly placements.
+Placements are expected to be undertaken on Wednesdays, however this is subject to negotiation with the businesses involved.

 Program Structure and WIL contact hours